Chicken Bone Broth Recipe

-Bone broth is one of the most healing foods you can consume, including popular chicken bone broth.
-Rich in nutrients like collagen, gelatin and glycine, chicken bone broth can help to protect and heal your gut lining, boost skin health and improve joint function.
+Bone broth is one of the most nutritious foods you can consume, including popular chicken bone broth.
+Rich in nutrients like collagen and gelatin, chicken bone broth is friendly on the joints and provides a host of amino acids.

 Are the benefits of chicken bone broth from your local grocery store the same?
 For starters, you have no idea exactly how that broth was made.
 One of the keys to a health-boosting bone broth is the long cooking time (at least 24 hours), because this infuses it with all of the beneficial nutrients.
-Another problem with many store-bought broths and stocks is their inclusion of some of the worst ingredients and chemicals around — like MSG.
+Another problem with many store-bought broths and stocks is their inclusion of certain fillers and preservatives that you don’t want to consume.

 What Is the Difference Between Bone Broth and Stock?